Exact Solutions of the SU(2) Yang-Mills Equations from a Static Ansatz: An Intuitive Approach to Extract Vector Potential

-by the \emph{vector potential extraction approach}.
+which comes from the angular momentum operator $\vec{L}= \vec{r}\times\vec{p}+\vec{S}$ by the VPEA.
 It gives rise to natural question: Is Eq. (\ref{eq:svp-2}) the most general form of the spin vector potential $\vec{A}$?
 Mathematically, from the viewpoint of VPEA, it is equivalent to ask: Given the orbital angular momentum operator $\vec{\ell}=\vec{r}\times \vec{p}$ and the spin angular momentum operator $\vec{S}$, and we define

-as an operator function of $\vec{\ell}$ and $\vec{S}$, then what is the most general form of $\vec{L}$ if it is still required to be an angular momentum operator?
+as an operator function of $\vec{\ell}$ and $\vec{S}$, then what is the general form of $\vec{L}$, if it is still required to be an angular momentum operator?
 In the next subsection, let us study the general form of $\vec{L}=F(\vec{\ell}, \vec{S})$.